dasch-swiss/dsp-tools/docs/dsp-tools-xmlupload.md

 - `iri` (optional): a custom IRI, used when migrating existing resources
 - `ark` (optional): a version 0 ARK, used when migrating existing resources from salsah.org to DSP.
 It is not possible to use `iri` and `ark` in the same resource.
 When `ark` is used, it overrides `iri`.
-- `creationDate` (optional): the creation date of the resource, used when migrating existing resources from salsah.org to DSP.
+- `creation_date` (optional): the creation date of the resource, used when migrating existing resources from salsah.org to DSP.
 It must be formatted according to the constraints of [xsd:dateTimeStamp](https://www.w3.org/TR/xmlschema11-2/#dateTimeStamp), which means that the timezone is required, e.g.: `2005-10-23T13:45:12.502951+02:00`